oleobal/loot/readme.md

 `list-books.js` and `list-books-magic.js` are lists to be handled by `books.js`.

 Books have no need for the complex damage scaling, but they do instead have *subjects*, in addition to modifiers.
 A book will always be given a subject (if it needs one), and then possibly a modifier.
 This is done through string substitution in the titles and descriptions.

+## Creature generator

+The creature generator will be split it two, humanoids and monsters, with humanoids leveraging the equipment lists from the loot generator.

+Generating encounters (from a difficulty metric and an environment) is a possibility, but an uncertain one.
+Difficulty is hard to evaluate, with many game masters constantly reevaluating it (ie fudging rolls) ; in addition, encounters must make sense in the present situation.
+In practice, I believe presenting DMs with a list of creatures (possibly ordered by difficulty rating) would be sufficient.

+## Encounter manager

+A simple application for managing turn order (initiative), health points, stats..
+In an encounter.
+The user-facing page is `encounter.html`.